Trump brand too hot to handle

 Of course, things are rarely simple when dealing with Donald Trump.
 He attacked Nordstrom

 on Twitter, writing "My daughter Ivanka has been treated so unfairly by @Nordstrom.
 She is a great person ... terrible!"
+The situation grew even more fraught Thursday after the White House 'counseled' adviser Kellyanne Conway

 Donald Trump is not the first president to defend his family.
 Back in 1950, music critic Paul Hume wrote a negative review of performance by President Harry Truman's daughter.
-Truman sent off a frosty letter on White House stationary
+Truman sent off a frosty letter on White House stationery

 : "Someday I hope to meet you.
 When that happens, you'll need a new nose, a lot of beefsteak for black eyes."